 Rites of Passage

 As a lay-led congregation, we do not have a resident clergy person.
-We can, however, assist you in finding a Unitarian Universalist minister to officiate at any ceremony you may wish to have.
+We can, however, assist in connecting you to a Unitarian Universalist minister to officiate at any ceremony you may wish to have.
 Some faith traditions claim “All are Welcome” only to reject some whose life style or believes they shun.
 We are different.
 Our first Principle says it well:

 Our chapel can comfortably hold 50 people (although we have had over 100 for a Service of Memory and Hope) and should you be looking for a chapel, free from the traditional symbols in a Christian sanctuary, for a rites of passage celebration, we would encourage you to contact us.